unixpickle/imagenet/README.md

   -out /path/to/finalized/model
 ```

-The `-total` argument specifies how many samples to run through the network for the rolling average.
+The `-total` argument specifies how many samples to use for the rolling average.
 A larger number results in a more accurate model, but post-training will take longer.